CoffeeM00d/MLIP_MLFlow/README.md

 ## Steps

 ### Setup (Local) MLFLow Tracking Server
+* curl ifconfig.me to get address

-1. Run `mlflow server --host 127.0.0.1 --port 6001` to launch tracking server on port 6001.
+1. Run `mlflow server --host 0.0.0.0 --port 6001` to launch tracking server on port 6001.
 Show the logs in the terminal to TA for deliverable 1.
-2. Visit [http://127.0.0.1:6001](http://127.0.0.1:6001) to verify your MLFlow Tracking Server is running.
+2. Visit (YOURADDRESS:6001) [http://127.0.0.1:6001](http://127.0.0.1:6001) to verify your MLFlow Tracking Server is running.
 Show the webpage in browser to TA for deliverable 1.

 #### Complete the Machine Learning Pipeline